Building a Diversified Equity Portfolio with Sector Mutual Funds

 About The Author

-Pattabiraman editor freefincalDr.
-M. Pattabiraman(PhD) is the founder, managing editor and primary author of freefincal.
+Pattabiraman editor freefincalDr M. Pattabiraman(PhD) is the founder, managing editor and primary author of freefincal.
 He is an associate professor at the Indian Institute of Technology, Madras.
 He has over ten years of experience publishing news analysis, research and financial product development.
-Connect with him via Twitter, Linkedin, or YouTube.
+Connect with him via Twitter(X), Linkedin, or YouTube.
 Pattabiraman has co-authored three print books: (1) You can be rich too with goal-based investing (CNBC TV18) for DIY investors.
 (2) Gamechanger for young earners.
 (3) Chinchu Gets a Superpower! for kids.
 He has also written seven other free e-books on various money management topics.
 He is a patron and co-founder of “Fee-only India,” an organisation promoting unbiased, commission-free investment advice.

 Our flagship course!
 Learn to manage your portfolio like a pro to achieve your goals regardless of market conditions!
 More than 3,000 investors and advisors are part of our exclusive community!
-Get clarity on how to plan for your goals and achieve the necessary corpus no matter what the market condition is!!
+Get clarity on how to plan for your goals and achieve the necessary corpus no matter the market condition is!!
 Watch the first lecture for free!
 One-time payment!
 No recurring fees!
 Life-long access to videos!
 Reduce fear, uncertainty and doubt while investing!
 Learn how to plan for your goals before and after retirement with confidence.

 Our new course!
 Increase your income by getting people to pay for your skills!
 More than 700 salaried employees, entrepreneurs and financial advisors are part of our exclusive community!
 Learn how to get people to pay for your skills!
-Whether you are a professional or small business owner who wants more clients via online visibility or a salaried person wanting a side income or passive income, we will show you how to achieve this by showcasing your skills and building a community that trusts you and pays you! (watch 1st lecture for free).
+Whether you are a professional or small business owner who wants more clients via online visibility or a salaried person wanting a side income or passive income, we will show you how to achieve this by showcasing your skills and building a community that trusts and pays you! (watch 1st lecture for free).
 One-time payment!
 No recurring fees!
 Life-long access to videos!

-Our new book for kids: “Chinchu gets a superpower!” is now available!
+Our new book for kids: “Chinchu Gets a Superpower!” is now available!

 Both boy and girl version covers of Chinchu gets a superpower

-Both the boy and girl version covers of Chinchu gets a superpower.
+Both the boy and girl-version covers of "Chinchu Gets a superpower".

 Most investor problems can be traced to a lack of informed decision-making.
-We have all made bad decisions and money mistakes when we started earning and spent years undoing these mistakes.
+We made bad decisions and money mistakes when we started earning and spent years undoing these mistakes.
 Why should our children go through the same pain?
 What is this book about?
 As parents, what would it be if we had to groom one ability in our children that is key not only to money management and investing but to any aspect of life?
 My answer: Sound Decision Making.
-So in this book, we meet Chinchu, who is about to turn 10.
-What he wants for his birthday and how his parents plan for it and teach him several key ideas of decision-making and money management is the narrative.
+So, in this book, we meet Chinchu, who is about to turn 10.
+What he wants for his birthday and how his parents plan for it, as well as teaching him several key ideas of decision-making and money management, is the narrative.
 What readers say!

 Feedback from a young reader after reading Chinchu gets a Superpower (small version)